JulieMckenna/Enigma-Bombe/README.md

 ### Enigma Database:
 - Will keep track of the engima settings for that day.
-- A schedule can be created by importing from an excel file, and loading in the GUI, or by creating your own configuration in the GUI
+- There is a schedule of enigma configurations for 10 different days in the database

 #### Fields in the database:
 - There are fields for the 10 plugboard switches: